by John Ellis

 As John Russell Brown points out in The Oxford Illustrated History of Theatre, for Greek theatre, “An audience number of 14,000 has become canonical; but it might have been possible to cram in something more like 20,000.”

 Ezekiel, on the other hand, performed for passerbyers.

 I’ve long had the desire to perform Waiting for Godot as a busker.
 Standing on a street corner, my fellow storytellers and I would seek to engage passerbyers.
-To do so would require someone, anyone, just one, to stop passing by and enter in to the story with us.
-The world of reality would enter in to an intimate relationship with the world of imagination.
+To do so would require someone, anyone, just one person, to stop passing by and enter into the story with us.
+The world of reality would enter into an intimate relationship with the world of imagination.

 The main difference between my hypothetical performance of Waiting for Godot and Ezekiel’s Divinely written, produced, designed, and directed dramas is that Ezekiel used imaginative forms to relate true stories to his audience.
 Waiting for Godot, of course, is a work of fiction; brilliant fiction, to be sure, but fiction nonetheless.
 The core, however, is the same: an actor asks an audience to enter in to the storytelling experience with him.
 Doing so taps into the one of the universal aspects of humanity: we’re all created in the Image of God, who is the eternal and sovereign Storyteller.